Deep Space Network Scheduling#

 inst_td = rng.normal(1.5, 0.5, inst_N).tolist()

-# get the number of resources and viewperiods
+# get the number of resources and view periods

-inst_M = inst_tn.shape[0]
+inst_M = inst_transmission_durations.shape[0]

-inst_K = inst_tn.shape[1]
+inst_K = inst_transmission_durations.shape[1]

 inst_available = []